Bricklayer

 Career path and progression

-You could become self-employed and set up your own business.
+You could also become a self-employed contractor or set up your own business.

 Current opportunities